Merge conflicts (FREE)

 - Force push the changes.

-- Finally continue with the Merge Request.
+- Finally continue with the merge request.

 Create a merge request on the GitLab web UI, and a conflict warning displays.

-git checkout conflicts_branch git fetch git rebase master # Fix conflicts by editing the files. git add conflicts.rb # No need to commit this file git rebase --continue # Remember that we have rewritten our commit history so we # need to force push so that our remote branch is restructured git push origin conflicts_branch -f
+git checkout conflicts_branch git fetch git rebase main # Fix conflicts by editing the files. git add conflicts.rb # No need to commit this file git rebase --continue # Remember that we have rewritten our commit history so we # need to force push so that our remote branch is restructured git push origin conflicts_branch -f

 - When to use